Photo of Dmytro Humeniuk

 QA-enhanced development of intelligent robotic manipulators in Isaac Sim

 In collaboration with Sycodal, in this project we develop reliable and robust robotic manipulators containing ML components.
-The approach is implemented in the NVIDIA Isaac Sim simulation environment.
+We propose MARTENS approach (Manipulator Robot Testing and Enhancement in Simulation) implemented in the NVIDIA Isaac Sim simulation environment.
+The approach was published and presented at ASE 2024 conference.

 Image Description